manuelemacchia/hotel-sentiment-analysis/README.md

 As a final step, we use a stemmer to reduce inflected words to their root form (e.g., “parlare” becomes “parl”).
 We use a stemmer instead of a lemmatizer or a part-of-speech tagging algorithm as it runs significantly faster, can be easily implemented for languages other than English and delivers satisfying results for classifying tasks such as ours.
 We use the [Snowball](https://snowballstem.org/) stemmer which provides an algorithm for the Italian language.
 It is included in the Natural Language Toolkit library.

 We provide an example of our tokenization and stemming output.
 Consider the following sentence: “Il nostro soggiorno è stato davvero fantasticooo!”.
-It will be transformed into the following list of tokens: `['soggiorn', 'stat', 'davver', 'fantast', '!']`.
+It will be transformed into the following list of tokens: `soggiorn`, `stat`, `davver`, `fantast`, `!`.
 Note that the stemmer converts all uppercase characters to lowercase.

 ### Weighting scheme
 The tokenizer produces a list of tokens for every document in the collection.
 We use the bag-of-words model to represent the whole collection of reviews.
 Every token produced by the tokenizer is considered as a separate feature, therefore a document is represented by a vector of weights, one for each distinct token.